Substack Feed Widget for Website. No-code - Poper

 Quick reference

-What is Substack Feed Widget: Embed Newsletters, Notes and Paid Posts on Any Site?
+What is Substack Feed Widget: Embed Newsletters and Paid Posts on Any Site?

-A Substack feed widget is an embeddable script that pulls posts, Notes, paid teasers, and podcast episodes from a Substack publication's public RSS feed and renders them on any website with custom branding and a Subscribe CTA wired to the paid tier.
+A Substack feed widget is an embeddable script that pulls posts, paid teasers, and podcast episodes from a Substack publication's public RSS feed and renders them on your website with custom branding and a Subscribe CTA wired to the paid tier.

 Key facts